-After signing the FCM Agreement, Jocelyn underwent a procedure, known as an "oocyte retrieval[,]" to remove eggs from her ovaries on September 16, 2015.
-Jocelyn I, 250 Md.
+After signing the FCM Agreement, Jocelyn underwent a procedure, known as an "oocyte retrieval," to remove eggs from her ovaries on September 16, 2015.
+Jocelyn I, 250

+Md.
 App. at 451.
 The procedure was successful, with fourteen oocytes being retrieved, eight being fertilized, and three developing into viable pre-embryos.
 Id.
-As previously noted, the first pre-embryo was implanted successfully, but resulted in a miscarriage in October 2015.
+As previously noted, the first pre-embryo was successfully implanted, but resulted in a miscarriage in October 2015.
 Id.
 The second pre-embryo was also implanted in Jocelyn's uterus and culminated in the birth of Jocelyn and Joshua's son, F.P., in September 2016.
 Id.

 The third pre-embryo was transferred to frozen storage at Fairfax Cryobank, Inc. ("Cryobank"), in Fairfax, Virginia on June 1, 2020.
 Id. at 451-52.
-The Storage Agreement with Cryobank, which the parties agreed superseded the FCM Agreement at oral argument in their first appeal, provided that Cryobank would store the parties' remaining pre-embryo according to "applicable law and its standard policies and procedures[,]" and that it would terminate upon the non-payment of storage fees by Jocelyn and Joshua.6 Id. at 461-63.
+The Storage Agreement with Cryobank, which the parties agreed superseded the FCM Agreement at oral argument in their first appeal, provided that Cryobank would store the parties' remaining pre-embryo according to "applicable law and its standard policies and procedures."
+Id. at 461-62.
+The Storage Agreement further provided that it will terminate upon the non-payment of storage fees by Jocelyn and Joshua, in which case the "[e]mbryos will be deemed 'abandoned' by Clients, and automatically become the sole and exclusive property of Cryobank" to be "discarded or used or donated for scientific or research purposes[.]"
+Jocelyn I, 250 Md.
+App. at 463.
+Finally, in a section titled "Disposition of Embryos Upon Death or Divorce[,]" the agreement stated: